Building an Ecommerce Chatbot Prototype for Jem&fix

 A ThreadManager class persists every user message and assistant response in Postgres.
 On each request I pull the last 5 messages and prepend them to the OpenAI call.
 That gives multi-turn behaviour without any frontend state.
 You can ask "do you have it in green?" as a follow-up and it works.

-• Help customers figure out how to build or fix something, then recommend the exact products they need to do it.
-"How do I patch a hole in drywall?" becomes a short how-to plus the filler, sanding block and primer to buy
+- Give instructions and find the products to match.
+This is the core of it.
+"How do I patch a hole in drywall?" becomes a short how-to plus the filler, sanding block and primer to buy — the guidance and the shopping list in one answer

-The biggest takeaway for me though is how far you can get with Postgres + pgvector + a small local embedding model + a few well-placed LLM calls.
-No vector DB, no orchestration framework, no agent loop.
-Just a pipeline you can read top to bottom in a single file.
+@huggingface/transformers, paired with Postgres +pgvector, carried the entire retrieval layer — at zero per-product cost and with no rate limits while indexing the catalogue.
+No managed vector DB required. - A pipeline like this is straightforward to build.
+Postgres + pgvector + a small local embedding model + a few well-placed LLM calls is the whole thing.
+No LangChain, no orchestration framework, no agent loop — just a pipeline you can read top to bottom in a single file.

 Follow me on LinkedIn for more updates and stories